Integrity of Structural Concrete

-Ultrasonic Pulse Velocity (UPV) testing is used to determine the integrity of structural concrete by measuring the speed and attenuation of an ultrasonic wave passing along a specific test path in the element being tested.
-Using multiple test paths allows the size and rough shape of a defect area to be defined geometrically.
-This method has been used on members up to 25 feet thick.
+Ultrasonic Pulse Velocity (UPV) testing is used to determine the integrity and quality of structural concrete or stone (up to 6 feet thick) by measuring the speed and attenuation of an ultrasonic wave passing through the element being tested.
+Areas with lower velocities typically have lower density and strength relative to high velocity areas.
+Data collected along multiple test paths can be used to create tomographic images of defects.

 Applicable On: